-Our Manager is currently an Exempt Reporting Adviser and intends to register (or have an affiliated entity register) as an investment adviser under the Advisers Act.
-Our Manager and its affiliates, as applicable, may be subject to regulation as an investment adviser by various regulatory authorities that are charged with protecting the interests of its clients.
+Our Manager is currently an investment adviser under the Advisers Act.
+Our Manager and its affiliates, as applicable, are subject to regulation as an investment adviser by various regulatory authorities that are charged with protecting the interests of its clients.
 Instances of criminal activity and fraud by participants in the investment management industry and disclosures of trading and other abuses by participants in the financial services industry have led the United States Government and regulators to increase the rules and regulations governing, and oversight of, the United States financial system.
 This activity resulted in changes to the laws and regulations governing the investment management industry and more aggressive enforcement of the existing laws and regulations.
-Our Manager could be subject to civil liability, criminal liability, or sanction, including revocation of its registration as an investment adviser (if relevant), revocation of the licenses of its employees, censures, fines, or temporary suspension or permanent bar from conducting business, if it is found to have violated any of these laws or regulations.
+Our Manager could be subject to civil liability, criminal liability, or sanction, including revocation of its registration as an investment adviser (if relevant). revocation of the licenses of its employees, censures, fines, or temporary suspension or permanent bar from conducting business, if it is found to have violated any of these laws or regulations.
 Any such liability or sanction could adversely affect the ability of our Manager and any of its applicable affiliates to manage their respective business.
 Additionally, our Manager and any of its applicable affiliates must continually address conflicts between their respective interests and those of their respective clients, including us.
 In addition, the SEC and other regulators have increased their scrutiny of potential conflicts of interest.
 Our Manager has procedures and controls that we believe are reasonably designed to address these issues.
 However, appropriately dealing with conflicts of interest is complex and difficult and if our Manager or any of its applicable affiliates fail, or appears to fail, to deal appropriately with conflicts of interest, such entity could face litigation or regulatory proceedings or penalties, any of which could adversely affect such entity's ability to manage our business.